 A calendar year deductible is the amount of expense you must incur in each calendar year for covered services and supplies before this plan provides certain benefits.
-The amount credited toward the calendar year deductible for any covered service or supply won't exceed the allowed amount (See the Allowed Amount subsection below in this booklet).
+The amount credited toward the calendar year deductible for any covered service or supply won't exceed the allowed amount.
+See Allowed Amount below.